glynawe/awe/awe.md

             ALGOL "fopen_wrapper";
 ```

-These references point to C structures rather than valid ALGOL W
+These references point to C structures rather than valid ALGOL W records, so:
-records, so a dummy record class must be the sole member of a
+* dummy record class must be the sole member of a reference class identifier list;
-reference's class identifier list, a dummy record class's field
+* a dummy record class's dummy fields should never be accessed or assigned to;
-identifiers should never be used and ALGOL W should not allocate new
-dummy class records.
+* ALGOL W code should never allocate new dummy class records.

 ---
-Glyn Webster, 2019
+Glyn Webster, 2024